About Our Levels

 |

-At every level of Community Guitar class we are working on three things:
+At every level of Community Guitar class we are working on several things:

 - Technique: what your hands can do.